 The Plants in the Backyard

 A construction job usually damages this type of ecosystem, installing a swimming pool could affect your garden’s natural green area.
 There are different kinds of plants that bring dirt and insects to a pool’s water.
-So, ask a pool designer on recommendations to which plants are good for a backyard with an oasis.
+So, ask a pool designer on recommendations to which plants are good for a backyard with an oasis and pool placement.

 Water Slides or Diving Boards